TERREMEMBER/znbase/docs/content/latest/develop/ecosystem-integrations/spring.md

 showAsideToc: true
 ---

-This document describes the Spring Framework support for YugabyteDB.
+This document describes the Spring Framework support for ZNbaseDB.

 ## Spring Data Cassandra and YCQL

-YCQL provides Cassandra wire-compatible query language for client applications to query the YugabyteDB database.
+YCQL provides Cassandra wire-compatible query language for client applications to query the ZNbaseDB database.
 YCQL is integrated with the Spring Data Cassandra project and supports POJO-based annotations, data templates, repositories, and so on.

 The following is a non-exhaustive list of supported features:

-- Yugabyte Java driver for YCQL 3.n and 4.n drivers.
+- ZNbase Java driver for YCQL 3.n and 4.n drivers.
 - Automatic implementation of Repository interfaces including support for custom query methods.
 - Build repositories based on common Spring Data interfaces.
 - Synchronous, reactive, and asynchronous YCQL operations.

 ### Spring Data Cassandra Dependencies

 Spring Data Cassandra projects are bundled with the Apache Cassandra Java driver.
-To enhance performance, it is recommended to replace this driver with the Yugabyte Java driver for YCQL.
+To enhance performance, it is recommended to replace this driver with the ZNbase Java driver for YCQL.

-**Yugabyte Java Driver YCQL 3.n**
+**ZNbase Java Driver YCQL 3.n**

 ```xml
 <dependency>